ItsMe-RiiK/Nabdhu/README.md

 - **Hardware Details**: Displays SysLoad, CPU model, core clocks, and core temps cleanly in the hardware info pane.
 - **Service Manager**: Seamlessly view, start, stop, and restart `systemd` background services without leaving the UI.
 - **Smart Search**: Filter processes and services instantly by typing in the search bar.
-- **Modern UI**: Polished responsive flexbox-style design that gracefully dynamically adjusts whether you are in full screen or splitting your terminal in half.

 ## 🛠️ Prerequisites